Syria – Southeast (Damascus, Daraa, as-Suwayda) November 1-3, 2019

 Roman and Byzantine era.
 The Romans renamed it Nova Trajana Bostra as the capital of the Roman province of Arabia Petraea.
 The city flourished and became a major metropolis at the juncture of several trade routes on the Via Traiana Nova, a Roman road that connected Damascus to the Red Sea.
 It became an important center for food production and during the reign of Emperor Philip the Arab, Bosra began to mint its own coins.
 The two Councils of Arabia were held at Bosra in 246 and 247 AD.

-After the end of the Umayyad era in 750, major activity in Bosra ceased for around 300 years until the late 11th-century.
-Under Seljuk rule (1076), the Roman theater was transformed into a fortress.
-After the Burid dynasty came to power in Damascus, the Muslim nature of the city increased with the construction of a number of Islamic edifices: the restoration of the Umari Mosque, which had been built by the Umayyads in 721; the smaller al-Khidr Mosque in 1134, a madrasa constructed alongside the Muslim shrine honoring the mabrak an-naqa (“camel’s knees”), which marked the imprints of the camel the prophet Muhammad rode on when he entered Bosra in the early 7th-century.
+After the end of the Umayyad era in 750, major activity in Bosra ceased for around 300 years until the late 11th century.
+Under Seljuk’s rule (1076), the Roman theatre was transformed into a fortress.
+After the Burid dynasty came to power in Damascus, the Muslim nature of the city increased with the construction of many Islamic edifices: the restoration of the Umari Mosque, which had been built by the Umayyads in 721; the smaller al-Khidr Mosque in 1134, a madrasa constructed alongside the Muslim shrine honouring the mabrak an-naqa (“camel’s knees”), which marked the imprints of the camel the prophet Muhammad rode on when he entered Bosra in the early 7th-century.

-A golden age of political and architectural activity in Bosra began during the reign of Ayyubid sultan al-Adil I (1196–1218).
-Eight large external towers were built in the Roman theater-turned-fortress from 1202 to 1253.
+A golden age of political and architectural activity in Bosra began during the reign of Ayyubid Sultan al-Adil I (1196–1218).
+Eight large external towers were built in the Roman theatre-turned-fortress from 1202 to 1253.
 The two northern corner towers alone occupied more space than the remaining six.
-After al-Adil’s death in 1218, his son as-Salih Ismail used the city as his base when he claimed the sultanate in Damascus between 1237–38 and 1239–45.
+After al-Adil died in 1218, his son Salih Ismail used the city as his base when he claimed the sultanate in Damascus between 1237–38 and 1239–45.

 Modern era.
 Today, Bosra is a major archaeological site, containing ruins from Roman, Byzantine, and Muslim times, its main feature being the well-preserved Roman theatre.
 Every year there is a national music festival hosted in the main theatre.